miltoncandelero/miltoncandelero.github.io/_posts/2025-08-25-focus-navigation-input.md

 ### What does CommonUI do for Focus and Navigation?

-**Activation Focus**: To avoid the focus getting _stuck_ somewhere when you open/close a dialog or panel (whenever an activatable widget gets activated or deactivated), CommonUI will check the "Activatable widget that is both active and on top of everything else" (internally called as the _leftmost active widget in the tree_) and ask it where the focus should be (`GetDesiredFocusTarget`).
+**Activation Focus**: To avoid the focus getting _stuck_ somewhere when you open/close a dialog or panel (whenever an activatable widget gets activated or deactivated), CommonUI will check the "Activatable widget that is both active and on top of everything else" (internally called as the _leafmost active widget in the tree_) and ask it where the focus should be (`GetDesiredFocusTarget`).
 This widget can skip the question (by setting `bSupportsActivationFocus` to false) and in that case, CommonUI will keep asking the active widgets until someone doesn't skip it, in which case you are met with one of many possible outputs:

 - `[User %d] Set AutoRestoreTarget`